harsha-builds/ML_System_Design/Introduction.md

 ### Train and evaluate model
 There are usually three components: feature engineering, feature selection, and models.
 We will use all the modern techniques for each component.

-For example, in Rental Search Ranking, we will discuss if we should use ListingID as embedding features.
-In Estimate Food Delivery Time, we will discuss how to handle the latitude and longitude features efficiently.
+For example, in `Rental Search Ranking`, we will discuss if we should use ListingID as embedding features.
+In `Estimate Food Delivery Time`, we will discuss how to handle the latitude and longitude features efficiently.

 -------------------------------------

 ## Design high level system
 In this stage, we need to think about the system components and how data flows through each of them.
 The goal of this section is to identify a minimal, viable design to demonstrate a working system.
 We need to explain why we decided to have these components and what their roles are.

-For example, when designing Video Recommendation systems, we would need two separate components: the Video Candidate Generation Service and the Ranking Model Service.
+For example, when designing `Video Recommendation systems`, we would need two separate components: the `Video Candidate Generation Service` and the `Ranking Model Service`.

 -----------------------------